 For users who want enterprise performance and scalability and will pay for extended Java support, the Azul JDK has always been the preferred choice.

 Should I install the JDK or JRE?

 To execute Java programs and run Java JAR files, the minimum requirement is the Java Runtime Environment (JRE).

-For developers who want to compile code, create JARs and build applications, the JDK is needed.
-The JDK includes source code compilers and other utilities that Java programmers will require.
+Developers who want to compile code, create JARs and build applications need the JDK, which includes source code compilers and other necessary utilities.

 My recommendation is to always install the JDK unless there is some overriding concern that makes a JRE install more attractive.
-Occasionally Java programs will actually want a compiler or some other utility in the Java install’s bin folder in order to work.
+Occasionally Java programs require a compiler or some other utility in the Java install’s /bin folder.
 Install the JDK rather than the JRE to avoid these corner-cases.

 What version of Java should I install?